HerreraManuel/Group1/README.md

 <a name="overview"></a>
 ##### 1.5 Overview

-    The following are enclosed files: Dashboard.java, GitParser.java, Helper.java,
-    Metrics.java, RespositoryAnalyzer.java

     Dashboard.java is the GUI that will be the used to access the GitParser and display the output.
 It will take a Github url and  have check boxes to set what information will be displayed on the other side of the window.In order to ensure the largest possible output, the window will be set to the size of the screen.

     GitParser package holds all the java files necessary for cloning and creating a repository for our group to utilize.
 This package includes the following files:

         Git Cloner - Class that clones a repository with a given URL.